 Hồng Đức Clerkship Program

-2017 Hồng Đức Clerkship Program (application closed)
+2018 Hồng Đức Clerkship Program (Application To Be Released)

 VABAW is pleased to offer a summer clerkship through our Hồng Đức Clerkship Program.
 Recognizing that an international perspective will greatly enrich and broaden a law student’s legal education and experience, VABAW’s Hồng Đức Clerkship, founded in 2007, provides a law student with the opportunity to clerk at an international law firm in Vietnam.
 The student will have the unique experience of learning the local cultures and customs, all while living in Vietnam and learning international and comparative law through working at a major law firm.